kloimhardt/clj-tiles/screenshots/technical_details.md

 print("Server started on localhost:8003")
 httpd.serve_forever()
 ```

-You can run this small program in any directory on your local disc where you created your own `.org` files.
-Strictly speaking, it is not necessary to download the whole github repository, only the file `cors_server.py`and some `.org` file is needed.
+Note that clj-tiles is still run over the web, only the `.org` file is read from the local storage.
+So it is not necessary to download the clj-tiles github repository at all, only some suitable `.org` file and some local server program like `cors_server.py`is needed.

+The CORS flags `Access-Control-Allow-Origin` etc. tell your browser that upon request it must send data stored on local disc to https://kloimhardt.github.io .
+Usually, without these server-flags set, a default web-browser will refuse to forward data from a local server to the web.
+So I need to thank you for entrusting my website with access to all subdirectories below the location of your server program (be it `cors_server.py` or some other server program of your choice).
+In any case, do not store other important data amongst your `.org` files!

+The whole process depends on a successful handshake between your local server and your browser.
+In my experience (if you really decide to grant access) it helps to give them time, so don't rush things: start the local server, wait, start the browser, wait, open the URL.
-As mentioned, any local server written in any other programming language will do, just make sure that the CORS flags `Access-Control-Allow-Origin` etc. are set correctly like shown above.
-Also the browser setting has an influence on the success of this method, for example with my personal Safari-browser setup, this did not work.
+Also your browser setting has an influence on the success of this method, for example with my personal Safari-browser setup, this did not work.
+Naturally I here do not recommend to change your browser settings, clj-tiles is not worth the risk of uninformed security settings.
+Remember that there is always the option to install the full stack (NPM, Java) and run clj-tiles locally (see below).

 ## A kind note on types and the role of graphical blocks